This here isn’t your ordinary chicken and rice.

 It’s such a simple dish, but I can’t explain how gorgeous the flavors are together and like I said a bunch and a half, it really is the simplicity of these flavors that makes for such a beautiful meal, done right.

-- 3 lbs of chicken (tenders and thighs), thighs have skin on
+- 3 lbs chicken tenders and thighs, thighs have skin on

-- Some extra virgin olive oil for braising chicken and for rice (butter can be substituted for topping rice)
+- Some ghee for braising chicken and for rice

-- ½ tsp ground saffron mixed into ¼ cup hot water
+- ½ teaspoon ground saffron mixed into ¼ cup hot water

 - Boil water in a large pot and add plenty of salt (just as you would if you were cooking pasta) and 4 cups rinsed rice.
 Put stove on med-high heat.
 Don’t let it over-boil.
 When the rice is just hard in the middle and soft on the outside (al dente rice!), turn off the burner and drain the rice into a colander.

-- Add olive oil to the large pot to cover the bottom of it and put on med heat.
+- Add ghee to the large pot to cover the bottom of it and put on medium heat.
 Add the rice to the pot, poke some holes with the back of a spatula almost to the bottom of the pot to release steam, and cover.

-- When steam rises to the lid of the pot (this is easy to tell with a clear lid, otherwise wait about 5 minutes) remove the lid and drizzle 2 tbsp of melted butter/olive oil along with most of the saffron-water mixture to the top (the small remainder will be added to the chicken).
+- When steam rises to the lid of the pot (this is easy to tell with a clear lid, otherwise wait about 5 minutes) remove the lid and add small dollops (about 2 tablespoons or so) of ghee along with most of the saffron-water mixture to the top (the small remainder will be added to the chicken).
 Replace the lid with a large folded napkin or kitchen towel placed directly and tightly underneath it to catch the steam.

 - After about 5 min, put on med-low heat for ~30 min or until the pot sizzles when you splash a couple drops of water on side of it—whichever happens last.
 You can either carefully flip the rice over onto a serving platter so that you can see the beautifully crisp tahdig (crispy rice at the bottom of the pot) or just serve yourself directly out of the pot, but make sure to dig for some tahdig at the bottom!
 It’s a treat!

-- In a large pot on med-high heat, add a splash (or approximately 1 tbsp) of olive oil.
-After oil is hot, swirl it around the pot and add in chicken thighs, skin down.
+- In a large pot on med-high heat, add 1 tablespoon of ghee.
+After ghee is hot, swirl it around the pot and add in chicken thighs, skin down.
 Let them cook for a few minutes and then they should be easy to lift up when they’re ready to flip.
 Cook for a few more minutes on other side and remove them from the pot and onto a plate.

 - Cook the chicken tenders the same way and then add back in the chicken thighs and add the onion.
 Place on medium heat and add turmeric powder, salt, and pepper and move everything in the pot around to coat.